 In accordance with NASDAQ Stock Market, LLC (NASDAQ) rules, our Board affirmatively determines the independence of each director and nominee for election as a director in accordance with the elements of independence set forth in the NASDAQ listing standards and rules promulgated under the Securities Exchange Act of 1934.
 Cintas' director independence standards, incorporated in the Corporate Governance Guidelines, are available on our website at www.cintas.com, under About Us - Investors - Corporate Governance.
 Based on these standards, the Board determined that each of the following nonemployee directors is independent: Gerald S. Adolph, John F. Barrett, Melanie W. Barstad, Karen L. Carnahan, Joseph Scaminace and Ronald W. Tysoe.
-The Board previously determined that James J. Johnson, who retired as a director immediately following the 2020 Annual Meeting, was independent.
 Our Audit, Compensation and Nominating and Corporate Governance Committees are composed solely of independent directors.
 All directors are elected for one-year terms.
 Information on each of our nominees is given below.